pjaol/cdp-browser/README.md

 2. **Empty Response**: Check if Chrome is binding to the correct address inside the container.

 3. **Protocol Errors**: Verify that the Chrome version in the container supports the CDP commands you're using.

+4. **Port Conflicts**: If port 9222 is already in use, you can use a different port by changing the port mapping in the Docker run command.

+5. **ARM64 Compatibility**: If you're running on ARM64 architecture, make sure to use the ARM64 version of the browserless/chrome image.

 ## License